-An entry-sequenced data set (ESDS) acts like sequential file organization but has the advantages of being under control of VSAM, some use of direct processing, and password facilities.
+An entry-sequenced data set (ESDS) acts as a sequential file organization but has the advantages of being under control of VSAM, some use of direct processing, and password facilities.

 The ESDS data set is in the sequence in which it is created, and you normally (but not necessarily) process from the start to the end of the data set.

-- Sequential processing of an ESDS by RBA is known as addressed access, which is the method you use to create the data set.
+- The sequential processing of an ESDS by RBA is known as addressed access, which is the method you use to create the dataset.

-- Since ESDS is not concerned with keys, the data set may legally contain duplicate records.
+- ESDS is not concerned with keys.
+So the ESDS dataset may legally contain duplicate records.

 - Assume an ESDS containing records with RBAs 001, 003, 004, and 006.
 The dataset would appear as follows:| 001 | 003 | 004 | 006 |